azalea-rs/azalea-viaversion/README.md

 Note that this plugin currently does not support `ClientBuilder` due to limitations in how `ClientBuilder` currently works.
 Also, this plugin depends on the Git (unstable) version of Azalea, so make sure you're using that.

-The plugin will automatically download the latest version of ViaProxy and saves it at `~/.minecraft/azalea-viaversion`.

 ```rs
 SwarmBuilder::new()
     .set_handler(handle)